ptrosselli/Ride-the-Bus/README.md

 # Ride-the-Bus
 Ride the Bus - single player card game

-Make guesses as to what the next card will be (in relation to the card shown)

-Red or black? -> Higher or lower than that card? -> In between or outside the last 2 cards? -> Suit at random?

-A correct sequence of all 4 will score a point
-How many points can you get before rezching the end of the deck?
+How To Play:
+    Try to guess if the next card is red or black
+    Then if the following will be higher or lower in rank Then if the next is in between or outside the previous 2 cards Finally guess the suit of the next card after

+    If a player can get all 4 correct a score point is awarded If any guesses are incorrect the player restarts from the first guess See how many score points you can get before the deck runs out

+playing-cards images directory open sourced for free from http://superdevresources.com/